-Sensory Play Ideas for Babies and Toddlers (and Why It's So Important)
+Sensory Play Ideas for Babies & Toddlers: Why It’s Important

 If you’ve ever let your little one squish their hands through finger paints or dig around in the sand with different tools, you’re acquainted with the idea of sensory play.
 Sensory play offers major developmental benefits to babies and toddlers alike.
 It’s a form of hands-on fun that lets your child explore a variety of sights, sounds, smells, tastes, and textures on their own.
 Let’s take a look at why sensory play is so important, when to start sensory play for babies, and what sensory activities you can easily do at home.